 Most people don’t realize it, but indoor air quality can often be worse than outdoor air quality.
-Some studies even argue that it can be up to 10 times as bad.

 Spaces that lack adequate air flow or keep air contained tend have degraded air quality.
 Additionally, various chemicals and gases which can be harmful if not properly ventilated or removed can be found in many homes.

 A good air purifier is a great tool to use for dealing with the various allergens, dust, pet dander, and even mold that sometimes build up in the home.
 The Holmes HAP242-NUC Desktop Air Purifier is an excellent air purifier for filtering the air in smaller rooms.

 This air purifier is such a great deal that it has shown up on several of our lists and was even our top selection for mold.